Life Science Angels

 Series A in 2007

-VasoNova, Inc. is a medical device company based in Sunnyvale, California, specializing in the development and marketing of vascular navigation systems for healthcare providers.
-The company has created a self-guided PICC catheter and offers the VasoNova Vascular Positioning System, an algorithm-based system designed to assist clinicians in the optimal placement of vascular access devices.
-Through its innovative technologies, VasoNova aims to enhance the efficiency and effectiveness of vascular access procedures in medical settings.
+VasoNova, Inc. is a medical device manufacturer based in Sunnyvale, California, specializing in vascular navigation systems for healthcare providers and clinicians.
+The company is known for its innovative self-guided PICC catheter and the VasoNova Vascular Positioning System, which employs an algorithm-based approach to facilitate the optimal placement of vascular access devices.
+Through its advanced technologies, VasoNova aims to enhance the efficiency and accuracy of vascular access procedures in clinical settings.

 Zogenix